 Another supplement that may commonly be given is Vitamin D, as insufficiency seems to be prevalent even in Asia, as people tend to stay in-door and avoid sun exposure.
 You should be getting 10 μg (micrograms) of vitamin D every day during your pregnancy.
 Vitamin D helps your body to absorb two important minerals – calcium and phosphorus – which in turn, supports the development of your baby’s bones and teeth.
 In addition, it also keeps them strong.
 If you are not getting enough vitamin D during your pregnancy, it may increase your risk of pregnancy related complications such as pre-eclampsia and low birth weightiii.

-Can I take my supplements all at once?
+Can I take pregnancy supplements all at once?

 Supplements provide the added nutrition necessary; however, the absorption of many of these may be affected by the food you eat or other supplements that you are prescribed.
 Therefore, it is important to follow your doctor’s prescription, including when to take your supplements.
 Plan a time chart for each supplement with the help of your doctor.